 My clients and workshop people always love this exercise because it is fun and they get to use their imagination and think about what they really want, not just want they think they should.
 They often comment that when they have set goals in the past they set super high big ones and so they immediately feel like they are coming from a place of lack.
 They feel like they have lost before they’ve even started.

-For example they might say they want to work out outside every day and then 3 days in hit a roadblock, berate themselves for failing and just generally feel really sucky.
+For example, they might say they want to work out outside every day and then three days in hit a roadblock, berate themselves for failing and just generally feel really sucky.
 But in truth, what they could have been chasing is feeling free and an afternoon at the picnic with friends could be making them feel so much more free than any workout outside would.

 One of the biggest differences I find between goals and desire statements is that a goal is based on right here and now, it has to be smart, measurable, and pretty practical, right?